Lonechef/Google_meet/README.md

 Contributing

-If you'd like to contribute to this project, please follow these steps:
+1.If you'd like to contribute to this project, please follow these steps:

-Fork the repository on GitHub.
+2.Fork the repository on GitHub.

-Clone your forked repository to your local machine.
+3.Clone your forked repository to your local machine.

-Create a new branch and make your changes.
+4.Create a new branch and make your changes.

-Test your changes thoroughly.
+5.Test your changes thoroughly.

-Commit your changes with clear and concise commit messages.
+6.Commit your changes with clear and concise commit messages.

-Push your changes to your forked repository on GitHub.
+7.Push your changes to your forked repository on GitHub.

-Create a pull request to the original repository, explaining the changes you made.
+8.Create a pull request to the original repository, explaining the changes you made.